thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-21-hack-the-box:-jerry.md

 Shellcodes: No Results
 ```

 —pointed out that there is indeed a potential vulnerability out there for me to exploit.
-I started reading more into this.
+I started reading more about it.
 Turns out, if you have valid credentials for the "manager" application on the server, you can upload a backdoor in the form of a .war file on to the server, that should in turn get you a reverse shell.
-[This](https://www.hackingarticles.in/multiple-ways-to-exploit-tomcat-manager/) is a good article on this, and the one I consulted for this hack.
+[This](https://www.hackingarticles.in/multiple-ways-to-exploit-tomcat-manager/) is a good article on this vulnerability, and the one I consulted extensively for this hack.

 But, in order for me to exploit this vulnerability, I needed the right credentials on this "manager" application – 10.10.10.95:8080/manager.